Shazwazza/Examine/docs/articles/indexing.md

 #### IIndex.IndexingError

 This event can be used for reacting to when an error occurs during index.
 For example, you could add an event handler for this event to facilitate error logging.

 #### LuceneIndex.DocumentWriting

-If using Examine with the default Lucene implementation then the `IIndex` implementation will be `LuceneIndex`.
-This event provides access to the Lucene `Document` object before it gets added to the Lucene Index.

-You can use this event to entirely customize how the data is stored in the Lucene index, including adding custom boosting profiles, changing the `Document`'s field values or types, etc...

-### Examine V1

-#### IIndex.IndexOperationComplete

-This event is part of the base interface `IIndex` so it is available to use on any implementation of an Examine index.
-This can be useful to know when an indexing operation is completed.

-#### BaseIndexProvider.TransformingIndexValues

-Most Examine index implementations will inherit from `BaseIndexProvider`.
-This event allows for customizing the `ValueSet` before it is passed to the indexer to be indexed.
-You can use this event to add additional field values or modify existing field values.

-#### BaseIndexProvider.IndexingError

-Most Examine index implementations will inherit from `BaseIndexProvider`.
-This event can be used for reacting to when an error occurs during index.
-For example, you could add an event handler for this event to facilitate error logging.

-#### LuceneIndex.DocumentWriting